-Access to searching for relatives or dead celebrities in the open registry is free for anyone via the website histreg.no, greatly simplifying research for hobby genealogists.
+Access to searching for relatives or dead celebrities in the open registry is free for anyone via the website histreg.no (an English presentation is available), greatly simplifying research for hobby genealogists.
 We can obtain instant answers to when our ancestors were baptized, confirmed, married and died.

 But you may not find all your deceased grandparents or other relatives in the registry.
 For example, the journalist for this article found only one grandfather, Paul Anton Stranden, who was born in 1903.
 He married 21-year-old Anna Margrete Sandvik.
 No children are registered although they had two children, a boy and a girl.